 Students in this course are expected to have an anatomy textbook and an atlas.
 Online versions of the texts are accessible via UNSW Library.
+You are encouraged to bring an atlas with you to the laboratory classes.

 Recommended Textbooks (any one)